Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 We shall never know, but it is not unreasonable to assume that he seized upon this particular text with relish.
 There is an energy and enthusiasm in the setting of these images, the pugnacious cantor quite possibly extending them further than his librettist had thought possible.

 The theme is the transitory nature of fortune and beauty and, indeed, of life itself, all those things which we humans are tempted to both over-value and take for granted.
 The chorale is short, dour and solidly minor.
 The overall mood of the text is pessimistic and gloomy, nevertheless, Bach's interpretation is far from negative.
-Clearly this raises some interesting questions, not the least of which is to what extent did Bach agree with the premises of the various texts he was given and this one in particular?
+Clearly this raises some interesting questions, not the least of which is to what extent did Bach agree with the premises of the various texts he was given, and this one in particular?

-His unrelenting optimism in the most extreme circumstances continually shines through his life and his art.
+His unrelenting optimism in the most extreme circumstances continually shines through his art.
 Bach was not a man to give way to depression; for one thing, he would hardly have had the time!
 His expression of faith is always positive and even given the most disheartening of texts, somewhere he will find some light and hope.
 This is manifestly true of this cantata.
 If taken out of its context, one would hardly suppose that the first aria had emerged from a libretto and chorale of such general dourness; it is as buoyantly carefree as any in the cycle.

 Some have doubted whether Bach was a staunch Lutheran believer although there is no evidence to support this view.
 A more interesting (and equally hypothetical) question might be, what sort of believer was he?
 Just how much did he accept of the Lutheran dogma without analytical scrutiny?
 To what extent did he, whilst accepting the basic premises, create his own sensibly pragmatic position-----one that would have to satisfy both his inherited religious beliefs and his ever-questing, restless intelligence?